Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 - Long high-temperature processing cycles.

-- Tighter process control and inspection depth.
+- Tighter process control and deeper inspection.

-- Higher validation and quality-cost per part.
+- Higher validation and quality cost per part.

 Total ownership cost (how to think about it)